aternosorg/plop/README.md

 ![plop](https://github.com/user-attachments/assets/28ec4c33-a8fc-40a9-8a08-7d6471d57ee9)

-Plop generates a single function file that works without any other dependencies.
+Plop uses a Vanilla structure file to generate a single function file that works without any other dependencies.

 ## Installation
 ### CLI